 One common pattern we like to follow is to make every other method except perform as private in our service classes.

 Example service class:

-Note, all methods other then perform including the attr_reader are private as we don’t plan to access them outside this class.
+Note, all methods other than perform including the attr_reader are private as we don’t plan to access them outside this class.

 Until now there was no convenient way of making methods created using the delegate to syntax as private.

-Consider a goal of creating a service with only one public method(perform), you would expect the following code to do the trick but it does not work:
+Consider the goal of creating a service with only one public method(perform), you would expect the following code to do the trick but it does not work:

 Rails 6 adds option to pass

 we can achieve our above goal using the following: